IrishBruse/CSharp-Utilities/README.md

 Rerun this if you update the sln it will only add the newly added projects.
 If you dont have a sln file you can do `dotnet new sln`.
 You can add them from the command line using `dotnet sln add path/to/*.csproj`.

+## Add csproj to solution
+Right click on `.csproj` to add it to the solution.
+Runs `dotnet sln add path/to/*.csproj` under the hood.
+One done you can run the [Generate Assets from .sln](#generate-assets-from-sln)

 # Features